wp-plugins/add-to-feedly/readme.txt

 5. Click on "Save"

 To configure the floating button:
 6. Go to "Add to feedly" menu button and check "active" checkbox.
-Then fill in the URL of your RSS Feed and select the position and the size of the button .
+Then fill in the URL of your RSS Feed and select the position and the size of the button.
 7. Click on "Save"

 == Frequently asked questions ==